Diabetic Macular Edema in Baltimore

 In the past, retinal specialists recommended laser therapy to patients with DME to seal off leaking blood vessels in the retina.
 Nowadays, the greatest success comes from painlessly injecting anti-VEGF medications directly into the eye.

 Anti-VEGF medications block a protein called vascular endothelial growth factor (VEGF) that causes normal blood vessels to leak and stimulates the growth of abnormal blood vessels.
 In a healthy eye, VEGF does not adversely affect blood vessel growth.
 However, with conditions like diabetic retinopathy, VEGF can become overactive and cause the retinal blood vessels to leak.
 Injecting anti-VEGF medications into the eye has been shown to reverse the progression of diabetic macular edema.
 A series of injections over time is normally recommended.
 The eyes are numbed prior to the injections to prevent any discomfort.

 Successfully managing DME requires keeping diabetes itself under control.
 People with DME are encouraged to take diabetes medications as prescribed, eat a healthy diet, exercise routinely and see their doctors regularly for follow-up.
 Control of high blood pressure is also very important to limit the leakage from diabetic macular edema.

 There is no proven way to avoid macular edema.
 However, maintaining a healthy lifestyle with a balanced diet and regular exercise offers the best chances at reducing the risk of DME.
 People with diabetes should see an eye doctor annually for comprehensive dilated eye exams.

 Contact Elman Retina Group

-If you have been diagnosed with diabetic macular edema, or you have noticed visual symptoms consistent with the disease, Dr. Elman can help.
-Please call or email Elman Retina Group today to request a consultation with our trusted retinal specialist.
+If you have been diagnosed with diabetic macular edema, or you have noticed visual symptoms consistent with the disease, our doctors can help.
+Please call or email the Elman Retina Group today to request a consultation with our trusted retinal specialists.